hbctraining/variant_analysis/lessons/10_variant_prioritization.md

 More information on these categories can be found [here](https://pcingola.github.io/SnpEff/se_inputoutput/#impact-prediction) and a complete listing of the categories for each effect can be found [here](https://pcingola.github.io/SnpEff/se_inputoutput/#effect-prediction-details).

-Let's go ahead and filter out all of our `HIGH` impact muations:
+Let's go ahead and select out all of our `HIGH` impact muations:

 ```
 java -jar $SNPEFF/SnpSift.jar filter \